 I honestly have no idea exactly what this is, but based on the branding and the size, I can throw out an educated guess.
 This is a soft cardboard disc which is roughly the size of an LP record label.
 The center which is the size of a 45 hole is made of a clear plastic.
 I’m guessing based on the name of Nontutch that this was some rare protector that was placed between multiple records.
 Based on the softness of the cardboard, it could have helped in preventing slippage as well as to protect the labels or even the records as they dropped down on top of each other.
 I’m thinking that if you wanted to use these on 45’s, you could remove the center clear plastic piece.
 All this is a guess though.
 I’ve tried to research these, but have not been able to come up with anything.
+After learning about the Record Repeaters that I discussed above, I guess it is possible that this is the same thing.
+Even if that’s not what it’s intended to do, it would actually work.
 If anyone is familiar with these, please let me know.

 This is a promotional item that came from Coop Tapes and Records.
 Coop was an indie record store chain with locations in Illinois and Iowa.
 In case you haven’t figured it out, this is a 2″ x 1/4″ shaped disc that has two grooves on the back side.
 This was a handy little tool that you slid along the edge of a sealed LP record to cut the shrink wrap for easy opening.
 From what I can research, I’m thinking that this is from the 70’s or early 80’s.